-Snap Inc., Interpublic, And R/GA Name Eight Companies For New Marketing Tech Accelerator
+Snap Inc., Interpublic, And R/GA Name Companies For New Marketing Tech Venture Studio

 “One unique aspect of the program was the opportunity for a company like Snap Inc. to directly connect their creative and product development teams with the R/GA and IPG agency teams whose clients are eager to leverage the platforms and products to reach consumers in new and more compelling ways,” says Plumlee.

-This is the eighth Venture program R/GA has run, with its ninth–Verizon Ventures Media Tech Venture Studio–set to kick off in July.
+This is the eighth venture studio program R/GA has run, with its ninth–Verizon Media Tech Venture Studio–set to kick off in July.